Who is Vinod Adani, the mysterious elder brother at the heart of the Adani crisis?

 However, it is not only Gautam Adani, the group’s public face, who has drawn attention amid the crisis.
 Hindenburg’s report and subsequent findings by global media outlets such as Forbes and Bloomberg have shed light on the key role allegedly played by his elusive elder brother, Vinod Adani.

 Vinod Adani, believed to be 74 years old, is widely reported to be working out of Dubai in the United Arab Emirates.
-While regulatory filings show he is a Cypriot national, his permanent residency is said to be in Singapore.
-He reportedly set up a textile mill near Mumbai in 1976, before moving to Singapore in 1989 and eventually to Dubai in 1994 – trading commodities such as sugar, oil and copper.
+While regulatory filings show he is a Cypriot national, his permanent residency is said to be in Singapore, Forbes reported.
+According to The Morning Context, he set up a textile mill near Mumbai in 1976, before moving to Singapore in 1989 and eventually to Dubai in 1994 – trading commodities such as sugar, oil and copper.

 His name appeared in the International Consortium of Investigative Journalists’ 2016 Panama Papers leak, which detailed financial information for over 2 lakh offshore entities, in relation to a company he had established in the Bahamas in January 1994.
-Two months after setting up the shell, he had requested a change in his name on the company’s documents from “Vinod Shantilal Adani” to his alias “Vinod Shantilal Shah”.
+Two months after setting up the company, he had requested a change in his name on the company’s documents from “Vinod Shantilal Adani” to his alias “Vinod Shantilal Shah”, the Financial Express reported.

 According to Forbes, his net worth is at least $1.3 billion owing to his shareholdings in the Adani Group.
 This also made him the richest non-resident India in 2022.